-- Claim the amount of actual expense incurred through an established pattern of use.
+- Claim the amount of actual expense incurred through an established pattern of use (actual cost method).

-- Or claim 45 cents per hour of use.
+- Or claim 67 cents per hour of use (revised fixed rate method).

 You can include phone expenses in cleaner tax deductions.
 If you use your phone for work, keep a record of how much you use it for work and for private and include the work percentage of calls and expenses in your tax return.